 We hire inspired and compassionate people from the countries we serve, those who understand our families and their challenges and who genuinely care about our children.
 Our teams provide emotional stability during tough times, encourage children to have confidence in themselves, and ensure our programs are effective and meaningful.
 These extraordinary people are the reason we are able to help hundreds of thousands of impoverished children around the world.

-Does every child have access to a CI community center?
+Does every child have access to a Children International community center?
 For the most part.
-We build our facilities in locations where the vast majority of CI kids live.
+We build our facilities in locations where the vast majority of our families live.
 In a few locations, though — particularly the most remote — we can’t centralize our services and benefits in one location.
 Instead, we use smaller local facilities, such as volunteers’ homes or government-operated sports courts.

-CI centers don’t just improve the lives of CI kids.
+Children International centers don’t just improve the lives of impoverished children and youth.
 They also lift up entire communities!
 They’re a powerful symbol that our kids and families matter and that we care enough to invest in their communities.